Scale invariance vs conformal invariance: Other dimensions or less symmetry

 With the assumption of the canonical scaling of the (boundary) energy-momentum tensor, we can argue that Cardy's condition \cite{Cardy:1984bb} $T_{ri}(r=0) =0$ is a necessary condition for the conformal boundary.
 This is because boundary conformal invariance demands $\tau_{ij}$ is a symmetric traceless tensor whose conformal dimension is $d-1$.
 The unitarity of the boundary conformal algebra then demands it must be conserved.
 The Poincar\'e invariance (\ref{pcons}) furthermore dictates that $T_{ri}(r=0) = 0$, and Cardy's condition follows.

 The sufficiency of Cardy's condition is more non-trivial.
-We believe that the scale invariant boundary condition (with some extra assumptions) implies the conformal boundary conditions as in the bulk case, but no rigorous derivation is available (in $d>3$).
-In $d=2$, the argument on the boundary $g$-theorem implies that the scale invariance without conformal invariance is inconsistent as in the bulk situation.
-In $d=3$, we can show that Cardy's condition is a sufficient condition, but it has not been proved whether this can be derived from the scale invariance alone.
+We believe that the scale invariant boundary condition (with some extra assumptions) implies the conformal boundary condition as in the bulk case, but no rigorous derivation is available (in $d>3$).
+In $d=2$ dimension, the argument on the boundary $g$-theorem implies that the scale invariance without conformal invariance is inconsistent as in the bulk situation.
+We have already addressed that the boundary $g$-theorem can be proved as long as we assume the analogue of the Reeh-Schlieder theorem.
+In $d=3$ dimension, we can show that Cardy's condition is a sufficient condition, but it has not been proved whether this can be derived from the scale invariance alone.

 Within the boundary perturbation theory, one can show that the higher dimensional analogue of the $g$-theorem should apply in boundary deformations, and therefore, the scale invariance must imply vanishing of the boundary $\mathcal{B}$ function, resulting in the boundary conformal invariance \cite{Nakayama:2012ed}.
 It would be very interesting to see if this argument can hold beyond the leading order in perturbation theory.